 The herd has won many awards over the years.

-Most recently we have had great success at Driffield show 2019 with Champion Cow, Champion Dry Cow (pictured left), Champion Calf (pictured right) and Champion In calf heifer.
+We have had great success at Driffield show 2019 with Champion Cow, Champion Dry Cow (pictured left), Champion Calf (pictured right) and Champion In calf heifer.
 Our champion cow Greyleys Broiler Tidechange (Ex 91) (pictured centre) went on to be Reserve Breed Champion.

 We’re very proud to have been awarded North Regional Winner in the Genus Longlife Cow Awards in both 2014 and 2015 for cows in their 11th lactation, which is great recognition for our strong breeding and herd health.